Terms of Service

 - You will pay the Fees applicable to your subscription to Online Service and/or POS Services (“Subscription Fees”) and any other applicable fees, including but not limited to fees relating to the processing of transactions under your Account (“Transaction Fees”), and any fees relating to your purchase of any products or services such as POS Equipment, shipping, apps, Themes, domain names or Third-Party Services (“Additional Fees”).
 Together, the Subscription Fees, Transaction Fees and the Additional Fees are referred to as the “Fees”.
 All fees are set out in Appendix A

 - Flowte Payments: The client will exclusively use Flowte Payments per the rates detailed in Appendix A for all orders processed using Flowte.
-At the point at which the customer pays for the order, using Flowte’s platform, Flowte will become the legal owner of the item being paid for.
-Flowte will be responsible for all refunds of orders until the funds for the sale have been transferred to the client.
+At the point at which the client adds any item (goods or services) to the Flowte Platform, Flowte will become the legal owner of that item (goods or services).
+Flowte will be responsible for all refunds of orders, chargebacks and inventory risk associated with same.
 Client acknowledges and agrees that Flowte may, at any time, be entitled to cease providing the Flowte Payments Service for any reason whatsoever.
 To the extent Flowte ceases to provide these services, client acknowledges and agrees that it will commence use alternative payment services for the purposes of selling goods or services under this agreement.

 Exception Charges: The client will enable “Verified by Visa and MasterCard SecureCode” payments within Flowte Payments for all e-commerce transactions.
 Any order processed without “Verified by Visa and MasterCard SecureCode” enabled will be subject to an exception fee of 1% of the transaction value.
 All corporate or international (overseas) credit and debit card transactions processed will be subject to an exception charge of 1%.
 Exception Charges will be billed quarterly in arrears.